pessini/pessini/README.md

 Background in Software Engineering and Project Management transitioning to Data Science.

-Currently working with Data Analysis within Risk & Response Legal team.
+Currently working with Data Analytics within Risk & Response Legal team.

 I have a Bachelor's degree in Computer Science (Systems Analysis) and a **Postgraduate Diploma in Data Science** at [TU Dublin](https://www.tudublin.ie/).